viewtool/I2C_Adapter/RaspberryPi_GCC_USB_ADC_Test/README.md

 # ADC_Test
-An RaspberryPi project to test ADC.
+A RaspberryPi project to test ADC.